datapopcorn/books-sharing-store-app/README.md

 # books-sharing-store-app
-An online bookstore which user can buy books and share books others.
+An online bookstore which users can buy books and share books others.